majerome/magento2-module-pricesmassupdate/README.md

 ## Summary

 This module was inspired by the M.academy course named [Magento Code That Sucks](https://courses.m.academy/courses/2643230/lectures/57143466) created by Mark Shust.
-The course compares different ways of prices for a large number of products to highlight best practices.
+The course compares different ways of updating prices for a large number of products to highlight best practices.

 ## Why

 You should use this module to get a practical example of how to use batch processing to update the price attribute for all products.
+It updates all product prices in bulk with the same target value, via a console command.
 This module also explores the creation of a console command, including data validation and translation issues.